robert-hh/micropython/ports/w60x/README.md

 Building the firmware
 ---------------------

-Build MicroPython for the W60X:
+Build MicroPython for a generic board:
 ```
 bash
 $ cd mpy-cross